 From k-means algorithm, Gaussian mixture models to the infinite Gaussian mixture model

 Each student must compile a list of at least ten papers to read by March 1 and send by email the list to the instructor for feedback.
-Based on the feedback, the student should choose at least five papers from the list and write a review paper.
+Based on the feedback, the student should choose at least four papers from the list and write a review paper.
 The review paper must put different models under a single general framework and describe each model as its special case.
 In doing so, the similarities among those models will naturally emerge, and differences must be separately discussed in detail.
 The final review paper must be sent by email to the instructor by May 5.

 A student in this course is expected to act professionally.
 Please also follow the GSAS regulations on academic integrity found here http://gsas.nyu.edu/page/academic.integrity